 Your California Corporation Must Hold an Annual General Meeting

 You must hold a yearly meeting that all directors, officers and shareholders of the CA corporation are invited to.
 The purpose of an AGM is generally to:

 - Discuss important information

 - Make strategic decisions

 - Understand opportunities, risks and issues

 - Vote on important resolutions and other matters

 California Corporation Tax Registration

 You will need to register for certain taxes when you form your corporation.
 These include:

-You can find full details on the California Department of Revenue website.
+You can find details on the California Tax Service Center and IRS websites.